amsterdam-scala/Sjs-Full-Window-HTML5-Canvas/README.md

 Scala Full Window HTML Canvas
 =============================
 To create a resizeable full window HTML Canvas Scala.js application
- * Use the included index.html and swfc.css files for the application web page
+ * Use the included index.html and .css files for the application web page
  * Edit index.html to give it the correct page title, paths to the JS dependencies and compiled Scala.js application, and main application class name
  * Implement the paint method in the main application class to perform the logic of painting the application initially and on each resize
  * Implement the rest of the application logic in the main method of the main application class